vertxxyz/Vertx.Utilities/README.md

 **Helper class for authoring AdvancedDropdown menus.**
 `IPropertyDropdownItem` can be implemented to provide names and paths (`"Folder/Sub Folder"`).
 `CreateAdvancedDropdownFromAttribute` can generate an AdvancedDropdown from all types that implement an inherited `AdvancedDropdownAttribute`.
-`CreateAdvancedDropdownFromType` can generate one from a type inheritance structure.
+For dropdowns created from a type inheritance structure consider using `AdvancedDropdownOfSubtypes`.

 ## Installation